wasabifx/wasabi/README.md

      ```
      for more info

-  b.
-Create it manually.
+  * Create it manually.
 See the [sample for the structure](tools/sample.gradle).
 Make sure you fill in the TODOs

-  the Gradle file manually or have Gr

 ### The AppServer ###
 Each Wasabi application is composed of a single *AppServer* on which you define route handlers.
 A route handler can respond to any of the HTTP verbs: GET, POST, PUT, DELETE, OPTIONS, HEAD.